Glasgow, Paisley and Greenock Railway: Construction and opening

 The GPK&AR was able to open to traffic on the joint section between a temporary terminus in Glasgow at Bridge Street and Paisley, for a demonstration run on 13 July 1840; it opened fully to the public the following day; the GPK&AR went on to extend towards Ayr in the following months.
 The GP&GR was unable to open at this stage, due to serious difficulties in forming the Bishopton tunnel and the rock cuttings approaching it, and it was not until 31 March 1841 that it was able to open.

 The permanent Bridge Street station opened a week later, on 6 April 1841.

 The section between Glasgow and Paisley was managed by a joint committee, of representatives of the GP&GR and GPK&AR; it was known as the Glasgow and Paisley Joint Railway: the section of line was jointly owned with the Glasgow, Paisley, Kilmarnock and Ayr Railway.

-The construction had significantly overrun Grainger's estimates: he had quoted £393,000 and the Company had exhausted its £666,666 of share and loan capital, and had had to apply for powers for a further £200,000 in loans.
+The construction had significantly overrun Grainger's estimates: he had quoted £393,000 and the company had exhausted its £666,666 of share and loan capital and had had to apply for powers for a further £200,000 in loans.
 Shareholders were critical of some of the contract arrangements, which appeared to be wasteful, if not corrupt.

 First years of operation

 On opening, the company had stations at Bridge Street in Glasgow and at Paisley (both on the Joint Section), Bishopton, Port Glasgow and Greenock.

-The 1850 Bradshaw timetable shows nine trains each way between "Glasgow, Paisley, and Greenock", with no tabular indication of running: the starting times only of the trains is shown.
-The first from Greenock started at 5.30 a.m. (except on Mondays), or as soon thereafter as the arrival of the mail steamer from Belfast will allow.
+The 1850 Bradshaw timetable shows nine trains each way between "Glasgow, Paisley, and Greenock", with no tabular indication of running: the starting times only of the trains are shown.
+The first from Greenock started at 5.30 am (except on Mondays), or as soon thereafter as the arrival of the mail steamer from Belfast would allow.

-The Company paid a good dividend, an annualised equivalent of 4% was declared at the first half-yearly meeting in 1841, but this was before any actual operating income had come in.
+The company paid a good dividend, an annualised equivalent of 4% was declared at the first half-yearly meeting in 1841, but this was before any actual operating income had come in.
 When actual receipts were known this quickly reduced and never exceeded 2% (annualised).
 At over 50% the ratio of operating costs to income was poor, and it emerged that a track maintenance contract had been let at first for £250 per mile to the managing director's nephew-in-law, while the GPK&AR paid about £85 per mile to an independent contractor.